 Do you ask your clients how they would like to be treated?

-Our Equity in Action blog series is moving on to the sixth and final step from our Six Steps to Make Your Legal Workplace more Equitable – asking your clients and colleagues how they would like to be treated.
+Our Equity in Action blog series is moving on to the fifth step in our Six Steps to Make Your Legal Workplace more Equitable – asking your clients and colleagues how they would like to be treated.
 The best way to assess your client or colleague’s needs is to ask directly, rather than making assumptions based on stereotypes.

 Let’s review a scenario that you or your colleagues may find yourselves in: